Home > WHO WE ARE

 Every few years at Central, we try to do a brief survey of our congregation to learn about what our body really looks like.
 Because we are in a college town whose population is naturally very transient (the average length of time individuals spend attending our church averages to 5.1 years), our congregation is constantly shifting with new people joining us and others saying "bye, for now!"

-The last time we conducted the survey was on Sunday, February 15, 2014.
-On that morning, we collected information from 227 adults and an additional 54 children under the age of 18.
+The last time we conducted the survey was in February 2018.
+On that morning, we collected information from 190 adults and an additional 56 children under the age of 18.
 Below, you can see a few data pieces we gathered from that which speak to the wide range of people who generally worship together at Central.
 We believe that worshipping with others from a variety of different backgrounds and leanings offers opportunity for growth and edification.